Certora/gambit/README.md

   and produces a set of uniquely mutated solidity source files which are, by default, dumped in the `out/` directory.

+### Requirements

-Gambit is implemented in Rust which you can download from [here](https://www.rust-lang.org/tools/install).
+- Gambit is implemented in Rust which you can download from [here](https://www.rust-lang.org/tools/install).
+- You will need OS specific binaries for various versions of solidity.
+You can download them [here](https://github.com/ethereum/solc-bin).

 ### Users
 You can learn how to use Gambit by running